gridgain/yardstick/README.md

 For example:
 `bin/benchmark-servers-start.sh config/benchmark.properties`

+Remote servers logs can be found in `logs` folder.

 ### Starting benchmark
 After remote servers are started, the benchmark driver should be run.
 Procedure is almost the same - the only difference is that the `bin/benchmark-run.sh` script should be used.
 The script will take the first